Contact our corporate or local offices directly.

 The additional Publish to PLM step is available to run when all stages of the project release have successfully completed, where it will push all released object data to the specified PLM instance.
 For an overview of this PLM publishing process, see the Publish to PLM section below.

-► See Working with the Project Releaser for more information on releasing a design.
+► See Board Design Release for more information on releasing a design.

 Where a company engineering workflow is fully integrated with PLM, it may be desirable to establish a design project’s release structure in PLM at the very beginning of the ECAD design cycle.
 This can be achieved in the NEXUS design environment by applying the Workspace